andrew/ultimate-awesome/README.md

 - [awesome-meshi](https://github.com/kubo39/awesome-meshi) - 飯とか酒とかです.
 - [awesomes](https://github.com/kyktommy/awesomes) - List of awesome list.
 - [practice-cpp-programming-courses](https://github.com/labex-labs/practice-cpp-programming-courses) - [C++ Programming Courses] This repository collects 3 of programming courses for C++.
 In this path, you will learn and practice basic C++ programming.
 Then, you will implement C++ image processing, C++Web servers, Markdown parsers, memory pools, and Docker container management tools.
 By completing.
-- [practice-linux-programming-courses](https://github.com/labex-labs/practice-linux-programming-courses) - [Linux Programming Courses] This repository collects 5 of programming courses for Linux.
-Linux is one of the most popular operating systems in the world.
-It is used in everything from desktop computers to servers and even mobile devices.
-This skill tree will teach you how to use Linux from the co.
+- [practice-linux-programming-courses](https://github.com/labex-labs/practice-linux-programming-courses) - [Linux Programming Courses] This repository collects 8 of programming courses for Linux.
+Linux is one of the world's most popular operating systems, used in everything from desktop computers to servers and mobile devices.
+This LabEx skill tree offers a unique hands-on approach to learning Linux t.
 - [architect-awesome](https://github.com/larkinljx/architect-awesome) - 后端架构师技术清单.
 - [awesome-userland](https://github.com/lassik/awesome-userland) - Awesome userland tools.
 - [awesome-bittensor](https://github.com/learnbittensor/awesome-bittensor) - A extensive list of all the awesome things around Bittensor.